Improved Approximation Algorithms by Generalizing the Primal-Dual Method Beyond Uncrossable Functions: Preliminaries

-\begin{theorem}[\cite{WGMV95}, Lemma~2.1] Let $\unfn : 2^{V} \to \{0,1\}$ be an uncrossable function that is given via a value oracle.
-Suppose that for any $F \subseteq E$ we can compute all minimal violated sets (w.r.t.\ $\unfn$ and $F$) in polynomial time.
-Then, in polynomial time, we can compute a $2$-approximate solution to the $\unfn$-augmentation problem. \end{theorem}
+{ In this section, we give a brief description of the primal-dual algorithm of Williamson et al.~\cite{WGMV95} that achieves approximation ratio~2 for any $\fcproblem$ such that $f$ is an uncrossable function.

-Williamson et~al.~\cite{WGMV95} design and analyse a primal-dual algorithm based on an integer program $(IP)$; their analysis is based on the dual $(D)$ of the LP~relaxation of $(IP)$.
+\begin{theorem}[Lemma~2.1 in \cite{WGMV95}] Let $f : 2^V \to \{0,1\}$ be an uncrossable function.
+Suppose we have a subroutine that for any given $F \subseteq E$, computes all minimal violated sets w.r.t.\ $f$, $F$.
+Then, in polynomial time and using a polynomial number of calls to the subroutine, we can compute a $2$-approximate solution to the given instance of the $f$-connectivity problem. \end{theorem}